imathur1/nba_website/README.md

   - Javascript
   - Python

 To view the website clone this repository and run app.py.
 Then, visit http://127.0.0.1:5000/ in your browser.

+If you want to access the website on different devices, make sure they are connected to the same network.
+Then, type in the private IP address of your network and the default port 5000 into your browser (i.e. 192.168.1.11:5000).